-The Philharmonie de Paris is a cultural institution in Paris, France which combine spaces all dedicated to music.
-It is composed of concert halls, exhibition spaces, rehearsal rooms, educational services, restaurant and bars.
+The Philharmonie de Paris is a cultural institution in Paris, France which combines spaces all dedicated to music.
+It is composed of concert halls, exhibition spaces, rehearsal rooms, educational services, restaurants, and bars.

 The hall opened on 14 January 2015 with a performance by the Orchestre de Paris of Faure’s Requiem, conducted by Paavo Järvi, played to honor the victims of the Charlie Hebdo shootings which had taken place in the city a week earlier.
 It is located in the Parc de la Villette in the 19th arrondissement of Paris.
 This sector of the city was also the home of the two brothers who carried out these killings.
 The opening concert was attended by François Hollande, the President of France￼￼, but boycotted by the architect.

 Composed in 1909, the work is widely regarded as one of the most technically challenging piano concertos in the standard classical repertoire.
 It is scored for 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, tuba, timpani, bass drum, snare drum, cymbals, piano, and strings.
 It is in three movements: